jwklong/sussy-layers/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
-about: Suggest an idea for this project
+about: content for the next update
 title: 'Feature request:'
-labels: ''
+labels: feature, not reviewed
-assignees: ''
+assignees: jwklong

 ---